kubernetes/kubernetes/docs/proposals/dramatically-simplify-cluster-creation.md

     * Luke & Ilya

-6. [Dynamic Kubelet Settings](https://github.com/kubernetes/kubernetes/issues/27980) - so that kube command can manage kubelet that is already running by rewriting its componentconfig and having it automatically reload its config
+6. [Dynamic Kubelet Settings](https://github.com/kubernetes/kubernetes/issues/27980) - so that kubeadm command can manage kubelet that is already running by rewriting its componentconfig and having it automatically reload its config

     * Michael Taufen